prawee/yii-auth-booster/README.md

 ### Note

-Note: Version 1.0.6-wip use and require yiistrap!! yiistrap is next generation yii-bootsrap
+Note: This form use and require YiiBooster instead yiistrap :)